sprestage/portfolio-legacy-rails5-6/README.md

 Deployed
 ========
-This portfolio has been deployed to Heroku and can be found here: http://sprestage-portfolio.herokuapp.com
+This portfolio was previously deployed to Heroku (for rails versions 3-5) and can still be found here: http://sprestage-portfolio.herokuapp.com.
+This app has been upgraded to rails 6.1.7 and configured for deployment to Render.
+Oct 2022

 Implementation as of 2016